Children's Comprehensive Bible Question Quiz

 b.
 The strength of his bare hands.

 a.
-Jesus on Psalm Sunday when he rode it into the city.
+Jesus on Palm Sunday when he rode it into the city.

 b.
 Balaam when he beat the donkey for not moving along.